 So much rides on company reputation in this era of modern business.
 The way customers, suppliers and other market players view your business can affect its bottom line in huge proportions.

-Yet, many upcoming and even seasoned entrepreneurs lack an intricate grasp of what goes into building a formidable brand.
+Yet, many upcoming and even seasoned entrepreneurs lack an intricate grasp of what goes into building a formidable brand strategy.
 Branding isn’t just how creative your logo is, or how catchy the business name is, or how cool your packaging designs are.
-Branding involves having a consistent mission, purpose and values, and clearly communicating them to your target market.
+Branding involves having a consistent mission, purpose and vision, and clearly communicating them to your target market.
 Good brands often must strike an emotional connection with their customers.

 Like personal reputation, a good brand should, by all means, be protected.
 In an internet age where word spreads like a virus, years of hard work spent in growing a reputable brand can be erased by a single mistake.